davidmegginson/canada-notams/README.md

 route.
 To change that, use the --radius option:

     python3 canada-notams.py --radius 50 CYRO

 The script will deduplicate NOTAMs and display them sorted most-recent first (using the start validity date).

+You can also sort by radius distance fromt he airport/route rather than date, but because of the way Nav Canada encodes its NOTAMs, the result will usually not be what you expect:

+    python3 canada-notams.py --sort distance --radius 50 CYRO

 ## License